Wear OS 6: Material 3 Expressive, One UI 8 Watch, Gemini, & more

 (Image credit: Michael Hicks / Android Central)

-Google and Samsung have already confirmed some Wear OS 6 features we had on our original wishlist: more efficient battery life, UI improvements, adaptive charging, and Gemini smarts.
+Google and Samsung have already confirmed many Wear OS 6 features we had on our original wishlist: more efficient battery life, UI improvements, the return of 3rd-party watch face apps like Facer, and Gemini smarts.
 But there's still more we'd like to see.

 Wear OS 5 focused heavily on fitness updates.
 Wear OS 6 should continue this trend with downloadable and shareable courses in Google Maps, better syncing with accessories like HRMs or cycling power meters, and better non-running sports guidance like counting gym reps.